Vextrove/vextrove_terrain_datapack/README.md

 ## Resource pack/Datapack recommendations
  - [Lime's Advancements datapack](https://github.com/slicedlime/LimesAdvancements)
+This datapack adds many new achievements to the game!
+It was created by a Mojangster
  - [myuusubi's FabulousHDR resource pack](https://www.curseforge.com/minecraft/texture-packs/fabulous-hdr)
+This resource pack adds a HDR shader that increases the dynamic range of the visuals of the game.
+This really makes the visuals 'pop'.
+Recommended with the 'Brightness' setting set to 'Moody'

 ## Minecraft ideas
 This is my personal list of ideas of things to add to Minecraft.
 Most of these are my own, however a couple of them came from other people.
-Roughly ordered from best to worst, based on how good the concept is and how much I like it, divided by how difficult I think it would be to implement.
-That being said, I am not a programmer...
+Roughly ordered from best to worst, based on how good the concept is and how much I like it, divided by how difficult I expect it would be to implement.
 Some of the worse ideas are higher up in the list than they should be, due to being grouped together with other ideas These ideas are here so they may inspire me when adding features to this datapack.

-### ★★★★★ Directional damage (Fix MC-26678)
 ### ★★★★★ [Chainstone - Suggested by gnembon/SciCraft](https://youtu.be/8UB0w8pbJ1Q)
  - Great steampunk vibes!
-### ★★★★★ More configurability for mob spawning in biomes
-### ★★★★★ Let the size_horizontal parameter in noise_settings affect the biome noise map, so the terrain and biomes match up properly instead of getting out of sync
- - Minimum light level should be configurable, as well as for which blocks mobs can spawn on (or in)
 ### ★★★★★ Ignore tall grass when attacking entities
 ### ★★★★★ An option to disable the warning when generating a world with custom settings
 ### ★★★★☆ Ghast charging fireball animation (Fix MC-165038)